berkingurcan/gnl-ETHGlobal-Istanbul2023/README.md

 A groundbreaking ALEO-based smart contract wallet featuring a secure recovery key system.
 Keep your assets safe and easily recoverable, blending user-friendly access.

+My project aims to add value to the ecosystem by providing a simple and user-friendly solution for managing digital assets on the Aleo Blockchain.
+While the project is still in its early stages and not fully functional, it has the potential to attract users who are looking for a hassle-free way to create, deposit, and withdraw funds through smart contracts.

 ## Description
 GNL is a smart contract wallet built on the Aleo Blockchain, offering a secure and user-friendly solution for managing digital assets.
 With GNL, users can create wallets for their tokens, deposit and withdraw funds through smart contracts provided by the recovery key system.